-In May 2023, we entered into forward equity sale agreements with certain financial institutions acting as forward purchasers in connection with an underwritten public offering of 13,500,000 shares of common stock at an initial forward price of \$55.24 per share (the "May 2023 Forward Sale Agreements"), pursuant to which the forward purchasers borrowed and sold an aggregate of 13,500,000 shares of common stock in the offering.
-In 2023, we partially settled the May 2023 Forward Sale Agreements by issuing 11,246,966 shares of common stock, leaving a remaining 2,253,034 shares of common stock for settlement as of December 31, 2023.
+In March 2024, we entered into a forward equity sale agreement with a financial institution acting as forward purchaser in connection with an underwritten public offering of 17,179,318 shares of common stock (the "March 2024 Forward Sale Agreement"), pursuant to which, the forward purchaser borrowed and sold an aggregate of 17,179,318 shares of common stock in the offering.
+We did not receive any proceeds from the sale of common shares by the forward purchaser at the time of the offering.
+During 2024, we partially settled the March 2024 Forward Sale Agreement by issuing 7,402,550 shares of common stock leaving a remaining 9,776,768 shares of common stock for settlement as of December 31, 2024.

-In January 2024 we settled the outstanding May 2023 Forward Sale Agreements by issuing 2,253,034 shares of common stock for net proceeds of \$125.7 million, based on a weighted average forward price of \$55.79 per share at settlement.
+During the first quarter of 2025, we settled the remaining portion of the March 2024 Forward Sale Agreement by issuing the remaining 9,776,768 shares of common stock for net proceeds of \$478.0 million, based on a weighted average forward price of \$48.89 per share at settlement.